jeysal/ngx-input-flow/README.md

 **Q: Can I use iterables other than arrays?**
 A: **Yes and no**, you can pass any iterable into the `ngxInputFlow` input and it should work, but `ngxInputFlow` will always emit an array as its output.
+Also, `*ngFor` may have problems with some types of iterables.

 **Q: Is there a TS/JS API that I can use to do some fancy stuff?**
 A: The package also exports an `ArrayManager` that you can inject inside of an element with `ngxInputFlow` on it.